Word count: In fiction

 Novelist Jane Smiley suggests that length is an important quality of the novel.
 However, novels can vary tremendously in length; Smiley lists novels as typically being between 100,000 and 175,000 words, while National Novel Writing Month requires its novels to be at least 50,000 words.
 There are no firm rules: for example, the boundary between a novella and a novel is arbitrary and a literary work may be difficult to categorise.
 But while the length of a novel is mainly dependent on its writer, lengths may also vary by subgenre; many chapter books for children start at a length of about 16,000 words, and a typical mystery novel might be in the 60,000 to 80,000 word range while a thriller could be well over 100,000 words.

-The Science Fiction and Fantasy Writers of America specifies word lengths for each category of its Nebula Award categories:
+The Science Fiction and Fantasy Writers of America specifies word lengths for each of its Nebula Award categories: